annapamma/buildalert/README.md

 ## Usage

-Example use-cases are provided on the orb [registry page](https://circleci.com/orbs/registry/orb/oss-tools/buildalert#usage-examples).
+The best way to use this is with a private repository to monitor your OSS repository.
+You can use Example use-cases are provided on the orb [registry page](https://circleci.com/orbs/registry/orb/oss-tools/buildalert#usage-examples).
 Source for these examples can be found within the `src/examples` directory.